mcvm-launcher/mcvm/docs/Configuring.md

   - `"microsoft"`: A normal Minecraft account
   - `"demo"`: An account that owns a demo of the game
   - `"unverified"`: An unverified or 'cracked` account
-- `name`: The username for this user.
-- `uuid` (Optional): The Universally Unique Identifier for this account.
-Some users may not use this field, but you may get a warning if you don't specify it in the config.
-This is to prevent username changes from invalidating your user.

 There is a field called `default_user` where you should specify which user you are currently using.
-Otherwise, MCVM will not know which user to start the game with.
+Otherwise, MCVM will not know which user to start the game with by default and you will have to specify it every time.

 ## Profiles